christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 Our goal is to get data for every bike in every available color scheme.
 We can do that, if we are able to construct the product URLs for each individual bike / color combination.
 -->

 Our goal is to get the current prices for every bike model.
-We can do that, if we are able to construct the PRODUCT URLs for each individual bike model (It is also possible to create the URLs for each color scheme.
+We can do that, if we are able to retrieve the PRODUCT URLs for each individual bike model (It is also possible to create the URLs for each color scheme.
 But focusing solely on the model is sufficient for now).

 ***